Frog legs: Croatia

-Frog legs are popular in some parts of Croatia, especially in the Gorski kotar region in the northwest of the country.
-They are considered a specialty in the Lokve municipality, where they are served cooked, fried or in a stew, sometimes with polenta on the side.
+Frog legs are popular in some parts of Croatia, especially in the Gorski Kotar region in the northwest of the country.
+They are considered a specialty in the Lokve municipality, where they are served cooked, fried, or in a stew, sometimes with polenta on the side.

 Spain

-In the western part of Spain, Extremadura and Castilla y Leon, frog legs are served deep fried.
+In the western part of Spain, Extremadura and Castilla y Leon, frog legs are served deep-fried.
 They are a delicacy among its citizens.
 Frog legs also have great culinary value on the sides of the Ebro.

 Albania

-In Albania, frog legs are regarded as a very delicious food.
+In Albania, frog legs are regarded as a delicacy.
 Frogs are mostly collected from the wild.

 Greece

-In Greece, eating frogs' legs is particularly associated with the city of Ioannina and its adjacent lake Pamvotida.
+In Greece, frog legs are particularly associated with the city of Ioannina and its adjacent lake Pamvotida.

+Mexico

+The capture of frog legs is usually carried out in states such as Baja California, Chihuahua, Jalisco, Sonora, Tamaulipas, Veracruz, Zacatecas, and much of the Central Plateau of Mexico.
+It occurs almost year-round and the haunches are consumed fried, in soups, broths, or stews such as haunches in green sauce.